 - It was home to the biggest basketball game audience ever, in 1968.
 The Greek team called AEK defeated Slavia Praha (89-82).
 An estimated 80,000 people were inside the stadium, with another 40,000 standing right outside!

-I’ll be honest – I hadn’t appreciated how impressive the Panathenaic Stadium is, until we actually visited and walked around.
-It was a winter day so we were there with low temperature, but some very welcome sunlight.
+I’ll be honest – I hadn’t appreciated how impressive the Panathenaic Stadium is, until I visited and walked around with my partner on a winter day.
+We were there with low temperature, but some very welcome sunlight.

 The stadium is really huge, and as we were pretty much the only people there it seemed even bigger.
 When we walked up the top, close to Archimidous street, the view was really awesome.

 We even discovered a secret entrance up there.
-Apparently, early morning joggers use this entrance to enter the stadium.
-Yes, you can actually go jogging in the Stadium if you want, but only until 9 am!
+Apparently, early morning joggers use this entrance to enter the stadium – yes, you can actually go jogging in the Stadium if you want!

-Additionally, you can go through the vaulted passage and visit a cool exhibition with memorabilia from past Olympic Games.
-I loved this poster from the 1968 Mexico Games!
+Go through the vaulted passage, and you will get to a small museum.
+There is a cool exhibition with memorabilia from previous Olympics, ceremonies and other events.
+I loved this poster from the 1968 Mexico City Games!

-All in all, we spent a couple of hours in the stadium, but we took our time.
-You can probably visit in less time if you are in a rush.
-Note that the toilets are located outside the stadium and they cost 50 cents.
+All in all, we spent a couple of hours in the stadium and museum, but we took our time.
+You can probably visit in an hour if you are in a rush.

 How to visit the Panathenaic Stadium